microsoft/FluidFramework/docs/content/docs/bundlers.md

 To fix this take these steps:

-1. Run the command `npm install -D <package>`
+1. Run the command `npm install -D <library>`
 2. In the webpack.config.js file, add the following `fallback` property to the `resolve` object:

     ```javascript
     fallback: {
-            "<package>": require.resolve("<package>/")
+            "<library>": require.resolve("<library>/")
         }
     ```

-    Add an additional `"<package>"` property to the `fallback` object for each of the four problematic packages that you are using.
+    Add an additional `"<library>"` property to the `fallback` object for each of the four problematic libraries that you are using.
 An example of this is located [here](https://github.com/microsoft/FluidFramework/blob/a4c38234a920abe9b54b1c26a14c0a8e430cd3fa/packages/tools/webpack-fluid-loader/webpack.config.js#L37)

 Error:
 ```bash